spiderkitten/Starbug/local/index.md

 <p>Hi, I'm Starbug, welcome to my little space on the internet where I will throw random stuff and just do whatever.
 You should be able to navigate everything in the sidebar to your left (or below if you are on mobile). </p>

 <div id="important">
   <p>This site is a work in progress.
-This site is best viewed on a computer and requires javascript.</p>
+This site is best viewed on a computer and requires javascript. :)</p>
 </div>

 <div class="frontpage">